corvus-node/corvus-node/README.md

-<p align="center">I am Orvelth — a creator of sophisticated and arcane software.
+<p align="center">I am Orvelth a creator of sophisticated and arcane software.
 In the realm where logic meets mystery, I design solutions that are both precise and enigmatic.
 Each project is crafted with intention, combining elegance with a subtle touch of the unknown.

-This repository holds work that is not just code, but a crafted experience—
+This repository holds work that is not just code, but a crafted experience
 where innovation conceals itself behind layers of complexity and subtlety.

 Explore, if you will, the intersection of clarity and arcana,